 Below are two examples of Australian organisations that use Navigo’s leave liability reporting charts to improve leave management:

-The leave balance chart below is popular among our Org Planning customers, as it allows the entire organisation to check their own leave balance, especially during the holiday season.
+The leave balance chart below is popular among our org.manager customers, as it allows the entire organisation to check their own leave balance, especially during the holiday season.
 It also highlights all excessive leave in the organisation.

 Since everyone tends to put in their Christmas leave around the same time, employees want to know how many days they can take off.
 It makes planning very easy for line managers and employees as they have all the information they need in a visual format.
 This chart can be accessed by all employees, but any sensitive information will only be visible to their respective line managers.

-The org.manager leave management chart below highlights the liability level of leave in different colours.
+Here’s another example of a leave management chart.
+It highlights the liability level of leave in different colours.
 You don’t need a data scientist or excel expert to interpret the data, making it much easier for organisations to get a high level understanding of leave metrics rather than going through lines of text.

 In the chart on the left, boxes are ordered from most to least leave.
 The sunburst chart on the right gives a clear overall picture of leave liability by department.
 Here’s a breakdown of what each colour in the chart represents: